 The Norman B. Leventhal’s Walk to the Sea is a celebration of Boston’s evolution from a colonial shipyard into a world-class city.
 The free, self-guided walk takes visitors past historic landmarks and modern marvels to see the best of Boston.

-At ninety-six years old Norman Leventhal has become as much a part of Boston as the buildings he has designed.
-He still shows up to work each morning as if he hasn’t done enough already.
+At ninety-six years old Norman Leventhal was as much a part of Boston as the buildings he has designed.
+He still showed up to work each morning, until he died at age 98.

 The Many Maps of Boston

-“Mr. Leventhal is all about education,” says Karen, “If he can shine light on how Boston has changed to the tourists and even people who live here who don’t really understand what Boston is all about that makes him very happy.”
+“Mr. Leventhal was all about education,” says Karen, “If he can shine a light on how Boston has changed to the tourists and even people who live here who don’t really understand what Boston is all about that made him very happy.”